Alexmhack/material_bootstrap/README.md

 # Button
 We can make any link a button by simply adding the class .btn and then to add descriptive colors we have .btn-primary .btn-danger etc. you can look for whole button docs on mdbootstrap.com

+# Card
+Bootstrap provides card for almost everything, checkout the card docs for more details